Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-metabase.md

 ---
 title: Getting Started With Metabase on Scalingo
-modified_at: 2023-09-11 16:00:00
+modified_at: 2023-11-13 16:00:00
 tags: tutorial metabase
 index: 13
 ---

-Metabase is an open source business intelligence tool that allows you to build dashboards and data visualization from your company data, without writing SQL queries.
+Metabase is an open source Business Intelligence tool that allows you to build dashboards and data visualization from your company data, without writing SQL queries.